Impact of Evaluation and Reporting of Age, Race, and Ethnicity on Medical Device Clinical Trials

 Although it is standard practice to perform subgroup analyses for key demographic factors such as age, sex, race, and ethnicity, device clinical trials are notorious for under-enrolling certain patients (e.g., women, ethnic minorities).
 As a result, sponsors are often unable to draw meaningful conclusions about whether the trial findings are generalizable to the broader patient population.
 While sponsors typically fall back on the claim that the enrolled study population represents the US population as a whole, the FDA recognizes the challenges in achieving the appropriate enrollment of diverse populations.
 The guidance document provides recommendations to overcome barriers to enrollment with the least burdensome principles.

 Importantly, the FDA’s final guidance points out that “If results of your analysis suggest that there is insufficient data to assess whether age, race, or ethnicity is associated with clinically meaningful differences in outcome, FDA may determine that clinical data from additional subjects in one or several of demographic subgroups may be needed pre- or post-market to address potential age-, race-, or ethnicity-specific questions related to safety or effectiveness (or probable benefit for [humanitarian device exemptions]) in any or all of those subgroups.”
 Translation?
-If sponsors don’t have adequate sample size to look at these important subgroups, the FDA may require enrolling additional subjects, which will translate into delays in product approval.
+If sponsors don’t have an adequate sample size to look at these important subgroups, the FDA may require enrolling additional subjects, which will translate into delays in product approval.

 A Look at the FDA’s Guidance